Liciaav/Licia-README/README.md

 ## Usage
 To use the Rental Car Website and App, follow these steps:
-Visit the website at [insert website link] or download the app from [insert app store links].
+Visit the website at [https://github.com/Liciaav/Licia-README.git or download the app from [git@github.com:Liciaav/Licia-README.git].
 Create an account or log in.
 Enter your desired pickup location, dates, and vehicle preferences.
 Browse the available options and compare prices.